dB-Ryzen/mAYHEM/General-Use.md

 The PortaPack boots almost instantly into the top menu.
 Turn the navigation wheel clockwise or counter-clockwise to change the selected menu item.
 You may also use the navigation up and down arrow buttons.
 Press navigation center button ("select") to choose the menu item.

 ![PortaPack controls](images/ui/general/control_wheel_all.jpg)

+## microSD Card Socket

+The [microSD card](https://en.wikipedia.org/wiki/MicroSD#Micro-cards) socket is located along the top edge of the PortaPack, to the right of the LCD panel.
+The card must be inserted face down, as the socket is on the back side of the circuit board.

+Current firmware does not support [exFAT](https://en.wikipedia.org/wiki/ExFAT), as it is encumbered by Microsoft patents.
+Please ensure your microSD cards are formatted using the [FAT32](https://en.wikipedia.org/wiki/FAT32) format.

+Because the PortaPack has no control over power, and can therefore not perform a gentle shutdown, please ensure you have exited any PortaPack application that actively writes to the microSD card before you remove power.
+Otherwise, you may wind up with a damaged file or card formatting / partition.
+The main menu is a safe time to unplug the power.

 ## Status Bar